The current global pandemic has caused socioeconomic devastation worldwide.

 A Grouped Column Graph (one of the recommended Pandemic Comparison Charts) displays more than one data series in clustered vertical columns.
 Each data series shares the same axis labels, so vertical bars are grouped by category.

 Clustered bars directly compare multiple series in a given category.
-The chart is amazingly easy to read and interpret, even for a non-technical audience.
+Amazingly easy to read and interpret graphs and charts, even for a non-technical audience.

 Adding another variable to a chart can double the amount of data that is represented.
 Besides, the spacing between grouped bars makes comparisons clearer.